amir-zeldes/gum/splits.md

 # Splits

-The standard train / dev / test splits are used for the corpus:
+The following standard train / dev / test / test2 splits are used for the corpus.
+The split 'test2' comes from the GENTLE corpus and is used for testing out-of-domain, and contains documents from challenging genres not present in the other partitions.
+See the main README.md for more information.

 ## dev